REGULAR NEWSLETTER ARTICLES FROM OUR TEMPLE PRESIDENT

 I grew up in Southern California for about 10 years and then moved to Reno in 1986.
 I grew up in a Reform Jewish Home.
 As a youth and an adult, I have always ensured to the best of my ability to belong to a Synagogue.
 I have been happily married (Don’t tell my wife) to my wife Jennifer for almost 14 years now and we have three rambunctious children – Nathaniel 11 years, Shalom 10 years (no he is not peaceful), and that red-headed child who everyone thinks is cute–boy she has everyone fooled–Sasha 4 years.
 I am a Social Worker and have been working for the State of Nevada for about 12 years and currently am the Manager of three District Offices for Medicaid.
 I also have been in the Bowling business (My Hobby) for over 25 years.
 Currently, I am a supervisor at Coconut Bowl and I am an Association Manager for the Greater Reno-Sparks Bowling Association.
 My family and I have been members for about 5 years currently.
 I attended services as a teenager and into adulthood – as long as I have been in the Reno area.
 I served on the Board for three years as a Member-at-Large and just completed my second year as the Chair of Building/Grounds and Security Committee.
 My family and I are always involved with events and holidays and try our best to volunteer time and labor to help out.
 We are very dedicated to Temple Sinai.
 I am honored to serve as President for our Greater Sinai Community.
 I feel that I bring a positive, analytical, methodological, and Social Work perspective to growing and engaging our community in leading Temple Sinai.

-John N. Louie, President Temple Sinai Board of Trustees Every year, the President invites all the member families of Temple Sinai to gather in the synagogue during the month of May or June.
-This year, our meeting will be Sunday, June 23rd at 3:00 pm.
-Please note that this year’s meeting will be in the […]
+President’s Message I hope to see you at Sinai’s Annual Congregational Meeting!
+Every year, our Temple President invites all the member families of Temple Sinai to gather for our Annual Congregational Meeting in the synagogue during the month of May or June.
+This year, our meeting will be Sunday, May 15 at 10:00 am.
+Please […]